CREATING SACRED INSTRUMENTS with Nigel Shaw & Carolyn Hillyer

 We have been sharing traditional instrument making at Lower Merripit Farm, an ancient farmstead located in the heart of Dartmoor, for over twenty years.
 They have been very popular and exciting weekends, and during that time hundreds of participants have handcrafted their own beautiful flutes and frame drums.
 We used to run the workshops as single-day events but these days we prefer to teach the instrument making over the course of a whole weekend.
 This enables the drum or flute journey to move slower and deeper, with more opportunity for finishing details and decoration, learning about techniques for playing and traditions relating to the instruments, having the chance to play a range of other flutes and drums we have made, as well as enjoying more time on the farm and in the ceremonial roundhouse.

-We will be running two sacred instrument making weekends this year, in May and September.
-Each workshop lasts from Friday evening to Sunday afternoon, with Nigel’s flute group (7 places) and Carolyn’s drum group (13 places) running alongside each other.
+We will be running two sacred instrument making weekends this year: May and October.
+Each workshop lasts from Friday evening to Sunday afternoon, with Nigel’s flute group (7 places) and Carolyn’s drum group (12 places) running alongside each other.
 The weekend starts on Friday with arrivals from 4pm to 6pm.
 After supper at 7pm there will be a welcoming circle for each group that will include a short opening ritual, a talk about the instruments, and some simple preparations for the following day.
-The Saturday session will begin at 9am and close around 6pm.
+The Saturday session begins at 9am and closes around 6pm.
 After dinner there will be an informal flute circle in the cottage and a drum circle in the roundhouse where participants will be able to play music together and learn more about the instruments they are creating.
-On Sunday there will be a short optional walk onto the open moor with Carolyn, then the morning session begins at 9am, for finishing off, fine tuning and decoration.
+On Sunday there will be a short optional walk onto the open moor with Carolyn.
+The morning session begins at 9am, for finishing off, fine tuning and decoration.
 In the afternoon there will be a final ceremony for everybody to bless their flutes and drums over the fire in our ancient roundhouse.
-We will complete the workshop at 4pm.
+Workshop completes by 4pm.

 ABOUT MAKING A FLUTE: